ssube/onnx-web/docs/user-guide.md

 ![a smiling astronaut holding a hamburger and another astronaut whose head is a hamburger](output/astronaut-hamburger.png)

 ### Scheduler comparison

+The Stable Diffusion pipeline can be run using different schedulers, which generally produce similar results but each have their own advantages.
+Some schedulers are faster than other or require fewer steps, especially the recent DEIS multistep and Euler Ancestral schedulers.

 - https://huggingface.co/docs/diffusers/main/en/using-diffusers/schedulers#compare-schedulers
 - https://i.imgur.com/2pQPgf0.jpeg